ldijkman/Honda-Shadow-VT600C-Honda-Shadow-VLX/README.md

 changed 15T frontsprocket for old 16T

-can tension again :-)
+can tension chain again :-)

+Have a new set, but Scrooge.

-rpm is lower so less fuel consumption
+rpm is lower now, so less fuel consumption